Bachelor of Arts in Human Resources Management

 What you will learn

-This degree program demonstrates your knowledge and understanding of the human resources function within modern, complex organizations.
-Upon completion of the Bachelor of Arts in Human Resources Management, you will be able to:
+The Ashford online HR degree demonstrates your knowledge and understanding of the human resources function within modern, complex organizations.
+Upon completion of the Bachelor of Arts in Human Resources Management degree online, you will be able to:

 - Analyze the process of job analysis, staffing, appraisal and compensation, training, career planning, and organizational development